dhananjaypatil1/Java_DataStructures_And_Algorithms/README.md

 # Java_DataStructures_And_Algorithms

-This repository contains the Data Structure and Alorithm implementations in Java.
+This repository contains the Data Structure and Algorithm implementations in Java.

 - developed by Dhananjay.